gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Whether the Teleport updater querying the endpoint is instructed to upgrade (via the `agent_autoupdate` field) is dependent on:
 - The `host=[uuid]` parameter sent to `/v1/webapi/find`
-- The schedule defined in the new `cluster_autoupdate_config` resource
+- The schedule defined in the new `autoupdate_config` resource
 - The status of past agent upgrades for the given version

 To ensure that the updater is always able to retrieve the desired version, instructions to the updater are delivered via unauthenticated requests to `/v1/webapi/find`.